mdc-maui/mdc-maui/docs/text-field.md

 # TextField

-Text fields allow users to enter text into a UI.
+Text fields let users enter text into a UI.

+- Make sure text fields look interactive
+- Two types: filled and outlined
+- The text field’s state (blank, with input, error, etc) should be visible at a glance
+- Keep labels and error messages brief and easy to act on
+- Text fields commonly appear in forms and dialogs